. & .. & ~

 /home/$USER/projects/project1/output, you can run

-~- is simply a reference to the location stored in the environment variable
+~-; the command is simply a reference to what is stored in the environment variable

 pwd # /home/kamstut cd /home/kamstut/projects/project1/output pwd # /home/kamstut/projects/project1/output cd ~ pwd # /home/kamstut cd ~- pwd # /home/kamstut/projects/project1/output